-An example for such a global mean sea surface height product is DTU18 (Table 2-1), which is based on radar altimeter data from ERS-1 to CryoSat-2 and thus spans the target SIT ECV period and region.
-DTU18 is the improved version from the formerly used DTU15 mean sea surface height, which is visualized in Figure 5-15.
+An example for such a global mean sea surface height product is DTU15 (Table 2-1), which is based on radar altimeter data from ERS-1 to CryoSat-2 and thus spans the target SIT ECV period and region.
+DTU15 mean sea surface height is visualized in Figure 5-19.